jsx-eslint/eslint-plugin-react/docs/rules/jsx-sort-default-props.md

+# react/jsx-sort-default-props

-# Enforce defaultProps declarations alphabetical sorting (`react/jsx-sort-default-props`)
+📝 Enforce defaultProps declarations alphabetical sorting.

 ❌ This rule is deprecated.
 It was replaced by [`react/sort-default-props`](sort-default-props.md).